AOEpeople/aoe_technology_radar/data/radar/2023-02-23/open-digital-architecture.md

 - simplified management and updates to reduce cost and the risk of downtimes
 - enhanced customer experience by delivering personalized, high-quality services

-As a [TM Forum member](https://www.tmforum.org/membership/current-members/), AOE has signed [both the Open API and the ODA Manifesto](https://www.tmforum.org/oda-interactive-map/open-digital-architecture-open-api-manifesto/) and is strongly committed to the values and visions behind these open standards.
+As a [TM Forum member](https://www.tmforum.org/membership/current-members/), DCX has signed [both the Open API and the ODA Manifesto](https://www.tmforum.org/oda-interactive-map/open-digital-architecture-open-api-manifesto/) and is strongly committed to the values and visions behind these open standards.